reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Substantive Morality.md

 From most necessary for consequentialism to least necessary:

 - Requirements:
-	- Supervenience: The moral rightness of acts supervenes on the goodness of the resulting outcomes.
+	- Supervenience: The moral rightness of acts supervenes on the non-indexed goodness of the resulting outcomes.
+		- I actually agree that goodness matters to morality in the following senses:
+			1. In order for an act to be wrong, it needs to make at least one person worse-off.
+			2. The rightness of an act supervenes on the *indexed* goodness of each individual.
+I.e. An act that results in A having +10 utils and B having -4 utils is no more or less right than another act with the identical result.
+However, this does not mean these would be equivalent to A having -4 utils and B having +10 utils.
+The non-indexed goodness is identical, but indexing might matter (i.e. if A is more deserving)
 	- Completeness: for all possible states of affairs and region of time, there is a complete order.
 "Complete" means for all possibilities, x,y: U(x) >= U(y) or U(y) >= U(x).
 "Order" means transitive and reflexive.
 Must be additive in a very general sense: there is a function f that takes as input a given space-time region of the universe (a state of affairs across a period of time) and returns some integer representing its overall value.
 This determines moral rightness/wrongness.
 		- Consequentialism can deny saying the only right action is the one with the best consequences.
 			- One could be satisficing.
 I.e. one's actions are right if they are good enough.